xigadee/Microservice/15-minute-microservice.md

 Xigadee is made up of a number of distinct packages.
 Below are the key packages.

 * [Xigadee](Xigadee.Platform/_Docs/Introduction.md)
+	* This is the core library that is used to create Microservice and serverless based system.
 * [Xigadee Azure](Xigadee.Azure/_docs/Introduction.md)
 * [Xigadee Api Server](Xigadee.Api.Server/_docs/Introduction.md)
 * [Xigadee Api Client](Xigadee.Api.Client/_docs/Introduction.md)